 Why is this important?

-These research activities help countries and local health systems to strengthen their capacities in emergency risk management and will ultimately contribute to enhanced community resilience.
+These research activities help countries to strengthen their capacities in emergency risk management and will ultimately contribute to one billion more people safe during emergencies.